Stories

 Onboarding new employees is a critical point in the talent acquisition lifecycle.
 With 22% of employee turnover occurring within the first 45 days of joining a company, there’s no question why HR teams consider onboarding programs as a priority.

-However, as the following data suggests, if your team waits until day one to engage a new hire, you may have waited too long.
-According to Indeed, nearly 60% of companies report that candidates became unresponsive after accepting a verbal offer.
-Additionally, a surprising 65% of employers say they have had job seekers accept an offer and then not show up for their first day of work.
-There are many reasons why this happens, but significant time between when a candidate accepts a job and their start date doesn’t always help, especially when it’s a matter of weeks or even months.
+However, as the following data suggests, if your team waits until day one to engage a new hire, you may have left it too late.
+According to Indeed, nearly 60% of companies report having had candidates become unresponsive after accepting a verbal offer.
+Moreover, a surprising 65% of employers say they have had job seekers accept an offer and then not show up for their first day of work.
+There are many reasons why this happens, but the time between a candidate accepting the job and their start date (which can be weeks or even months) doesn’t always help.

 timer icon

-Pre-boarding employees is the period between a candidate signing their offer letter and starting their new role and this period can make or break the experience for your new hires.
-If your new hires feel neglected during this time, they may feel undervalued and unenthusiastic, and their perception of your brand could be negatively impacted.
-The focus with pre-boarding should be on preparing your new hire(s) and drumming up some excitement before their first day approaches.
+Pre-boarding employees is the period between a candidate signing their offer letter and starting their new role and it can make or break the experience for your new hires.
+If your new hires feel neglected during this time, they may feel undervalued, unenthusiastic, and their perception of your brand could be negatively impacted.
+The focus with pre-boarding should be preparing your new hire/s and drumming up some excitement before their first day approaches.

 Pre-boarding strategies very much depend on your company culture, available budget and creative ideas.
 The important thing is to have a plan in place to set your new joiners up for success.